davidkorff/IMSSync_App/RSG_Integration_2/PROGRESS.md

 ## Project Overview
 Building a service that processes insurance transactions from Triton and transforms them into IMS API calls.
 The service handles 5 transaction types: Bind, Unbind, Issue, Midterm Endorsement, and Cancellation.

-## Current Status: Fixing null reference errors in quote creation
+## Current Status: Fixed BindQuote method signature - Ready for testing

 ### What We've Accomplished ✅